What Is Social Impact?

 A significant, positive change that addresses a pressing social challenge.

-Having a social impact is the result of a deliberate set of activities with a goal around this definition.
+Creating social impact is the result of a deliberate set of activities with a goal matching this definition.

 Unpacking the Definition – pressing social challenge